Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 access it, then you need change into the tool's directory by typing `cd gatorgrader`.
 Then, you can type the command `git pull` to download the new source code for the GatorGrader tool.
-If this command completes successfully, then you can return to the main directory for this laboratory assignment by typing `cd ..` and then continuing your work.
+If this command completes successfully, then you can return to the main directory for this practical assignment by typing `cd ..` and then continuing your work.

 ## Output